 Photography course for beginners in Montreal – 3 days

-This course is addressed to those who use their DSLR camera mainly on AUTO but wish to unleash the full potential of their camera.
+This course is addressed to those who shoot mainly on AUTO but wish to unleash the full potential of their camera.

 - You will discover what the functions actually do and when it is best to use them.